Can I make a workers’ compensation claim?

 Work injuries can be both physical and stress-related such as depression and anxiety.

-Some of the physical injuries you can claim compensation for include:
+Some of the physical injuries you can claim workers’ compensation for include:

-Speaking to a work accident lawyer can help ensure you are claiming exactly what you are entitled to.
-Depending on whether your employer is at fault, you may be entitled to make a Common Law Claim as well as submitting a Statutory Benefits Claim which are both explained in more detail below.
+Speaking to a work accident lawyer on the Gold Coast can help ensure you are claiming exactly what you are entitled to.
+Depending on whether your employer is at fault, you may be entitled to make a common law claim as well as submitting a Statutory Benefits Claim which are both explained in more detail below.

 Understanding work accident compensation